 Median Home Price: $631,191

 At $631,191, Oceanview's median home price is 16% of the city-wide median.
 Though it is remote relative to the rest of the city, on this list, like Excelsior, it is less remote than Bay View or the more southern located communities.
 In recent years, those looking for affordable housing in San Francisco have been buying property here.
 Oceanview is arguably the most diverse of the five listed communities.
 It is almost the best of both worlds here in the sense that it is convenient to all the amenities of the previous neighborhoods, but also the proximity of freeways and abundant MUNI lines keep it connected to the livelier areas of the city while maintaining a quiet remove.
-Learn more about Ocean View housing.
+Search Ocean View homes for sale.

 See even more information about the best San Francisco, CA neighborhoods as well as a neighborhood map.